 Self-employed car finance

-If you’re self-employed, getting a car finance may seem daunting, but rest assured, the application process is pretty much the same as for anyone else.
-You can apply for car finance; you might just need to provide some additional documents.
+If you’re self-employed, getting car finance may seem complicated, but rest assured, the application process is pretty much the same as for anyone else - you may just need to provide a few extra documents.

 Representative 14.7% APR